vegawidget/ggvega/dev/TypeScript/quicktype/quicktype.md

 ## URLData

-Another confused name is `URLData`.
+Another confusing name is `URLData`.
 Although we don't use `topLevelSpec.data`, we find it's strange.
 I think the reason is in thi we have 2 `data`
 ```{TypeScript}
 data?:  URLData  |  null;